Role & Culture of the Board:

 The Board has established a Remuneration Committee with specific powers delegated under the Company’s Remuneration Committee Charter.
 The charter sets out the committee’s function, composition, mode of operation, authority and responsibilities.
-The members of the committee are: Dr. King (Chairman), Mr. Alhomouz and Mr. Moe.
+The members of the committee are: Dr. King (Chairman) and Mr. Alhomouz.

 The remuneration policy of the Company, setting the terms and conditions of remuneration for the Directors, was approved by the Board as a whole.

 The Company is an exploration and production entity, and therefore speculative in terms of performance.
 Consistent with attracting and retaining talented executives, Directors and senior executives are paid market rates associated with individuals in similar positions within the same industry.
 The remuneration may consist of a salary, bonuses, or any other element but must not be a commission on, or percentage of, operating revenue.